Firenze, ti amo

 We personally stayed on Via del Ponte alle Mosse, a street just west of the station, and found it to be a satisfactory choice.

-Advantages of living in Santa Maria Novella:
+Advantages of staying in Santa Maria Novella:

 - Stay close to the historic centre for a more affordable price.